-- Interest rate risk-risk of change in assets and liabilities caused by fluctuations in interest rates. - Spread risk risk of change caused by fluctuations in the level or the volatility of credit spreads. - Equity risk risk of adverse movements in equity prices. - Concentration risk risk of amplified losses that may occur from having a large portion of Vhi Insurance's holdings in a particular investment, asset class or market segment relative to Vhi Insurance's overall portfolio. - Property risk risk of adverse movements in property prices.
+- Interest rate risk risk of change in assets and liabilities caused by fluctuations in interest rates. - Spread risk risk of change caused by fluctuations in the level or the volatility of credit spreads. - Equity risk risk of adverse movements in equity prices. - Concentration risk risk of amplified losses that may occur from having a large portion of Vhi Insurance's holdings in a particular investment, asset class or market segment relative to Vhi Insurance's overall portfolio. - Property risk risk of adverse movements in property prices.

-Vhi Insurance has an Investment Policy in place which is reviewed annually by the Investment Committee.
+Vhi Insurance has an Investment Policy in place which was approved by the Board and is reviewed annually by the Investment Committee.
 All Investments made by Vhi Insurance must adhere to the Investment Policy which is written in line with the Prudent Person Principle as required under Solvency II regulations.
-Vhi Insurance assesses its market risk by periodically reviewing its investment strategy, by regularly, reviewing the performance of its investment managers' and by conducting stress and scenario testing, - the results of which can be found in section C7.
+Vhi Insurance assesses its market risk by periodically reviewing its investment strategy, by regularly, reviewing the performance of its investment manager(s) and by conducting stress and scenario testing, - the results of which can be found in section C7.

-Market risk is affected by the pandemic due to uncertainty and volatility in financial markets, central bank actions and economic disruption (in particular the ability of companies to support corporate bonds).
+Market risk is affected by the COVID-19 pandemic due to uncertainty and volatility in financial markets, mitigating central bank actions and resulting economic disruption (in particular the ability of companies to service their corporate bonds).

-Vhi Insurance had total Solvency II investment assets of €1,221,572m as at 31 December 2020 (2019: €1,059,053k).
-The market risk component of the SCR was €62,547k as at 31 December 2020 (2019: €62,784k).
+Vhi Insurance had total Solvency II investment assets of €1,318,210k as at 31 December 2021 (2020: €1,221,572k).
+The market risk component of the SCR was €61,933k as at 31 December 2021 (2020: €62,547k).